How to Get Verified on Instagram: A Step by Step Guide for 2021

 - Your account must represent a notable person or brand: Instagram will search for you to see if you’re well-known, and they will consider accounts that are featured in multiple news sources as long as it’s not paid or promotional content.

 Please note: you cannot buy Instagram verification, and any service claiming to be able to get your account verified for a fee is a scam.
 Getting verified on Instagram ‘for free’, or organically and naturally, is the only safe and legitimate way.

-Steps on How to Get Verified on Instagram
+Steps on How to Get Verified on Instagram in 2021

 - Open your profile page and tap on the 3-line icon on the upper right corner of your screen.
 Select “Settings” at the bottom of the menu: